-This research contributes to nascent SPD literature in several ways [7], [10], [13].
+This article contributes to nascent SPD literature in several ways [7], [10], [13].
 First, we observed how SPD could be supported by ambidextrous practices embedded within practice-based innovation literature.
 Second, we provided suggestions on how to implement SPD by following best practices.
 Third, we shed light on the barriers that may prevent SPD success.

 VI.
-CONCLUDING REMARKS
+CONCLUSION

-This study aims to explore the synergy between practice-based and research-based knowledge.
-The active use of practice-based knowledge permitted the company object of our study to develop products together with customers, resulting in effective SPD activity.
+This article aimed to explore the synergy between practicebased and research-based knowledge.
+The active use of practicebased knowledge permitted the company object of our study to develop products together with customers, resulting in effective SPD activity.

-However, practice-based theory and social-product development theories need a complete and holistic framework to elaborate not only on internal resources, but also on how these resources enable collective exploration and exploitation habits to take place by deploying various knowledge sources.
+However, practice-based theory and social-product development theories need a complete and holistic framework to elaborate not only on internal resources but also on how these resources enable collective exploration and exploitation habits to take place by deploying various knowledge sources.

-While this paper tried to explore thoroughly the organizational routines behind the effective flow of knowledge across the organization using a single case study, different approaches to SPD are possible in different contexts.
-Therefore, this study's main limitations are linked to its potentially limited generalizability to different sectors and business contexts.
+While this article tried to explore thoroughly the organizational routines behind the effective flow of knowledge across the organization using a single case study, different approaches to SPD are possible in different contexts.
+Therefore, this study's main limitations were linked to its potentially limited generalizability to different sectors and business contexts.